Everyone has the right to own property alone as well as in association with others.

 Every eight hours, someone is paralysed by spinal cord injury.
 Imagine if you have steps going into your home, or live somewhere with narrow corridors and no turning spaces.
 You might have a home, but you may not be able to access it.
 Your right of owning that property remains, but it can be agonising not being able to get into it.

-20% of people with Spinal Cord Injury are discharged to nursing homes.
+Our research shows that 20% of people with Spinal Cord Injury are discharged to nursing homes.
 Often this is because of the lack of accessible housing available.
 Increasingly, Aspire is finding that people are unable to go back to their own place because care policies are becoming restrictive when it comes to delivering in people’s own homes.
 Some Clinical Commissioning Groups (CCGs) as well as one local authority we are aware of, have set a cap on the amount that they are willing to spend on delivering care in people’s own homes.
 In such cases, an arbitrary percentage has been identified where if the cost of delivering care at home is above this percentage compared to receiving this care in a nursing or residential setting, the CCG or council will not meet the costs.

 Essentially, this removes the individual’s whole lifestyle, family needs, work needs and places greater emphasis and importance in decision making on short term costs.
 Often this doesn’t recognise that the long term cost implications are far worse.
 The physical and psychological impact on people with Spinal Cord Injuries can be devastating as our research has found.